 In this article, we will talk about what a brain dump is and then go over how you can use this trick to increase your own productivity.
-I will also suggest some templates and journals that you can use to help you do a successful brain dump.
+I will also suggest some templates and journals (such as brain dump bullet journals) that you can use to help you do a successful brain dump.

 But first, let’s talk more about what this process is.